thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 }
 ```
 As you see in the following code from the class `Test_GetAuthors.java`.
-In a new JSON-B configuration will be created based on the `AuthorJsonbAdapter`.
+Based on the `AuthorJsonbAdapter` a new JSON-B configuration is created.
 That configuration is utilized to create a JSON-B object.
-That JSON-B object then contains the implemented operation `fromJson` and knows how to create a instance of a Author class.
+That JSON-B object contains the implemented operation `fromJson` and knows how to create a instance of a Author class.

 ```java
     final JsonbConfig config = new JsonbConfig().withAdapters(new AuthorJsonbAdapter());